What is Depression?

 Depression is an emotional disorder, with certain characteristics, and can be diagnosed in a variety of forms, including bipolar depression (manic-depression), major depression (what we usually think of as depression) and dysthymia (a low-grade, long-lasting form of depression).
-According to the World Health Organization (2002), depression is the second most common and disabling condition (including all medical illnesses) suffered by people worldwide today.
-By 2020, WHO estimates it will be #1.
+According to the World Health Organization, depression is now the leading cause of disability, and the fourth contributor to the global burden of disease.
+Their website has a number of statistics about prevalence of mental illness around the world.
 Fewer than 25% of people with depression ever seek help for this, among the most treatable of all emotional disorders.

 What all forms of depression have in common are:

 If depression persists, it is likely you will also have the physiological symptoms of depression:

 You may also have:

 Depression is not grief.
 In contrast to depression, when you experience a loss, you may feel numb or terribly sad, but your self-esteem is okay, you don't have physiological symptoms of depression, and you have no suicidal thoughts.
 (Bereavement does lead to depression in about a third of cases of serious or sudden loss.)